 When you open the Healium app it asks you if you are using an EEG headband.
 If you select “yes,” the software will connect to the headband using Bluetooth technology.
-Visit our FAQs for help connecting the BrainLink to the Oculus Go.
+Read these instructions for help connecting the BrainLink to your Oculus headset.

 For the first 20 seconds, the system will collect EEG data without providing any feedback.
 It uses that baseline information to create a starting threshold.
 The exact calculations for each protocol are done in the background of the app.

-You are then able to see a representation of your EEG data in the form of a small moving ball of light (firefly) at the bottom of the screen.
-As you relax (Quiet Mind) or become more engaged and alert (Focus), the firefly moves higher on the graph.
+You’re then able to see a representation of your EEG data in the form of a small moving ball of light (firefly) at the bottom of the screen.
+As you relax (Calm) or become more engaged and alert (Focus), the firefly moves higher on the graph.
 The height of the firefly indicates success in the protocol.
 As long as you remain above the threshold (solid line), you are being successful in shifting your baseline brainwave patterns in the desired direction.

 As soon as you return to the desired state of consciousness, the firefly moves above the threshold line, and the experience proceeds without the “negative” feedback.

 This approach is not usually recommended for acute stress reduction as it typically requires a bit of repetition to learn what internal states influence your brainwaves and the feedback.
 In addition, this training can take a variety of forms depending on which protocol is used, which experience is selected, how the feedback is displayed, and how the thresholds are set.
 I will discuss each of these below.